The Georgia Department of Economic Development

 The American Legion is the nation’s largest wartime Veterans service organization, committed to mentoring youth and sponsorship of wholesome programs in our communities, advocating patriotism and honor, promoting strong national security, and continued devotion to our fellow service members and veterans.

-Hire Heroes USA has built a national reputation of excellence for its success at helping unemployed veterans find jobs – currently at the rate of one veteran confirmed hired every business day.
+Hire Heroes USA has built a national reputation of excellence for its success at helping unemployed veterans find jobs.

 The American Council on Education collaborates with the U.S. Department of Defense (DoD) to review military training and experiences and recommend appropriate college credit for members of the Armed Forces.
 ACE Veterans Programs promote access to and success in higher education for the more than 2 million service members and their families who are eligible for benefits under the Post-9/11 Veterans Educational Assistance Act of 2008.
 ACE reviews military training (courses) and experiences (occupations) with the goal of awarding equivalent college credits for those experiences.
 The Military Guide Online has over 18,000 exhibits (15,000 courses/3,200 occupations) dating back to 1954.